MIAA ANNOUNCES 2018 LEADERSHIP TRAINING INSTITUTE GRADUATES

-FRANKLIN – The Massachusetts Interscholastic Athletic Association is pleased to announce that 22 education professionals from Massachusetts and Rhode Island recently graduated from the 30th Annual MIAA Leadership Training Institute.
-This five-day residential program (January 23-27, 2017) was facilitated and directed by the MIAA Educational Athletics Staff and featured national trainers Kevin Ringhofer, Marty Harding and Deb Hult.
+FRANKLIN – The Massachusetts Interscholastic Athletic Association is pleased to announce that 20 education professionals from across the region recently graduated from the 31st Annual MIAA Leadership Training Institute.
+This five-day residential program (January 22-26, 2018) was facilitated and directed by the MIAA staff and featured national trainers Kevin Ringhofer, Marty Harding and Deb Hult.

 Throughout the week, leadership trainees learned practical strategies for working with coaches, students and parents to promote the five “pillars” of MIAA Educational Athletics – wellness, sportsmanship, leadership, coaches’ education and community service.
 Topics for the course included training coaches and school activity staff members, conducting pre-season meetings, enforcing rules and codes for effective prevention, workshops for student activity participants and adult leaders, responding to student problems, dating abuse and safe dating, heroin and prescription painkillers and social emotional learning.

 Expenses for this week-long workshop were paid for by the MIAA, including training, educational materials, hotel accommodations and meals.
 Workshop participants attended sessions at the MIAA Office in Franklin, MA and the Holiday Inn Express in Milford, MA.
 The 2018 graduates join an alumni base of over 700 participants who have participated in this program.

 For additional information about this program please contact the MIAA staff at 508-541-7997.

 Nationally, over ten million students are involved in athletics and school activities.
 Through participation in these programs, students become role models, for better or worse, in their schools and communities.
 Therefore, school activities provide an excellent opportunity to set positive standards for participants, peers, families and fans.